 Emerald Princess Cruises – Ever fancied a cruise but ruled it out because you have kids?
 Think again!
 Now, more than ever, the cruise industry is becoming increasingly child friendly and family oriented.
+Also have a look at our review of Royal Caribbean’s Independence of the Seas and this great review of MSC Bellissima.

 A few weeks ago we took our two (then aged 6 and 8) on the Emerald Princess.
 We sailed from Southampton to France and Spain and it was just so easy!
 We chose to park at the cruise terminal, we pulled up right next to the ship, unloaded our bags and then someone came along and valet parked our car for us.
 (Sometimes you can get free parking as part of the package but otherwise need to pay like you would at an airport).